What to Bring

 - The hemline of shorts, skirts, and dresses clients wear is fingertip length or longer.

-- Clients wear shoes appropriate for the terrain and program activities at MCTCFW; clients do not wear heels over 3 inches high.
+- Clients wear shoes appropriate for the terrain and program activities; clients do not wear heels over 3 inches high.

 - Clients provide their own clothing and do not share clothes with other clients.